 The parallel proceeding defense is also available with regard to criminal protective orders.
 No one knows how many alleged victims file such complaints in order to gain the upper hand in a child custody or other dispute, but these things do happen.

 Count on an Experienced Lawyer

 The best restraining order outcomes are the ones that fully consider both sides of the story.
-For a free consultation with an experienced family law attorney in Oviedo, contact The Troum Law Firm, P.A.
+For a consultation with an experienced family law attorney in Oviedo, contact The Troum Law Firm, P.A.
 We routinely handle matters in Seminole County and nearby jurisdictions.